dthung1602/django-cra-helper/README.md

 ## Introduction

 **django-cra-helper** is the missing link between **Django** and **create-react-app**.
 By adding this to your Django project, you can almost effortlessly inject your React components into your Django templates and initialize component props via Django context variables.

 The ultimate goal of this package is to integrate these two projects with minimal changes to workflows that are typically used with either during development.
 From `npm start` to `python manage.py collectstatic`, your commands should work as expected so you can forget about implementation and get back to development!

 > Note: For the purposes of this README, the abbreviation **CRA** will be used to refer to **create-react-app**.

 ## Installation

 This package is available for installation via `pip`:

+\>>>TODO

 ```sh
 pip install django-cra-helper